 Gluten produces zonulin, a protein that directly impacts the microvilli on the brush border, and can contribute to leaky gut.
 We don’t hear about this protein, we only hear of gluten.
 Zonulin itself could be a culprit and can certainly be why eating gluten could cause or exacerbate leaky gut.
 I experienced in my own body the struggle my gut was having with breaking down proteins, including zonulin, when I realized from traditional and functional lab work – I was not absorbing protein even though I was consuming plenty.

-Signs and symptoms that are often associated with leaky gut syndrome include:
+Signs and symptoms that are often associated with the leaky gut syndrome include:

 - Food Sensitivities (these are not the same as food allergies)